BenjaminFaucher/Alpha-dissemination/README.md

 The files required for the Autochthonous Transmission Model A (ATMA) are stored in the `ATMA` folder.
 The code for the model can be found in the `ATMA.R` file, with associated functions in the `ATMA_functions.R`, `sim_epidemic_R.cpp`, and `sim_epidemic_R2.cpp` files.
 The algorithm takes as input the weekly reproduction rate estimates stored in the `weekly_R_estimate.csv` file, as well as the daily rates of importation estimated by the IDM, which are stored in the `lambda.firstlo.csv`, `lambda.firstmed.csv`, and `lambda.firstup.csv` files.

+## ATM B

+To have more information on ATM B code, please follow the link https://github.com/EPIcx-lab/COVID-19/tree/master/Adherence_and_sustainability